 1. Go to Authentication > User Management > Local Users and select Create New.
+Fill out applicable user information.

 Configuring local user certificate on FortiAuthenticator

 The certificate created locally on the FortiAuthenticator will be associated with the local user.
 It is important to note that the Name (CN) must match the username exactly of the user that is registered in the FortiAuthenticator (in the example, eap-user).